 “Need help getting on your horse, Wife?” he called blithely.

 “Not from you!” she snapped.

 The north end of Hogarth, its most expensive part, was a very large, tidy square, with shops surrounding it, save for the entrance to the lane that led to the rest of the town.
 There were dead-end lanes off the square with many more shops.
-Unlike the middle part and south end of town, this end was clean, with lords and ladies all milling about, going from one to the other, stopping at the windows to admire the clever displays.
+Unlike the middle part and south end of town, this end was clean, with lords and ladies all milling about, going from one shop to the other, stopping at the windows to admire the clever displays.